 4. Encourage Good Behavior

-While you are at the park, it’s important to reinforce your dog’s positive habits with kind words, rubs, and treats.
-But be careful not to overdo it with the food rewards, especially if there are other dogs who are interested in sharing it.
+While you are at the park, it’s important to reinforce your dog’s positive habits with kind words, rubs, and cuddles.
+But be careful with treats and food rewards when at the dog park.
 Some dogs can become territorial or envious of food, so it may be best to leave this type of reward for when you get back in the car or at home to avoid a possible fight.

 5. Clean Up After Your Dog